Documentation Index

 When exporting the X.509 certificate from ADFS, select Base-64 encoded (.CER) format.
 The default DER encoded format is not supported for Document360 SAML configuration.

-2. Toggle on/off the Allow IdP initiated sign in option based on your project needs.
+1. Toggle the Allow IdP initiated sign in option on or off based on your project needs.

 1. Turn on the Enable SCIM provisioning toggle.